 Yet, if you accept their existence – and many do – they could influence sleep.

-In accepted, normal modern secular parlance pretty much all problems of the spirit addressed with meditation.
+In accepted, modern secular parlance pretty much all problems of the spirit are addressed with meditation.
 Relaxing.
 Controlling your breathing.
 Gratitude exercises.
 Modalities of that kind.

 A western-based mindset uses evidence-based treatments.
 It falls short when addressing non-physical things that you can’t measure in any but a subjective way?